Configurationz/Jenkins_Ins/nopcommerce on Ubuntu.md

 - Gdip

-*If you have a problem with loading images in the RichText Box (The type initializer for 'Gdip' threw an exception), just install the libgdiplus library:*
+*If you have any problem with loading images in the RichText Box (The type initializer for 'Gdip' threw an exception), just install the libgdiplus library:*
 ```
 sudo apt-get install libgdiplus
 ```